Understanding the Exam Process

 You will receive a raw score for each of your exam components which will be on a scale of 1 to 5, Out of 100, or Out of 300.
 When we process the components, your scores will be adjusted in accordance with the information outlined in the section below.
 It is at this stage in the process that any score modifiers that you are due, like veterans preference points, will be applied to your score.

-Score modeling
+Score Modeling

 One of three models below will be used to standardize your score.
 These scoring models are based on job class and will not change from recruitment to recruitment.

-- Straight-line conversion - This is the most common standardization model; it uses simple arithmetic to weight and convert your component scores into one 700-1,000 point score.
+- Straight-line Conversion - This is the most common standardization model; it uses simple arithmetic to weight and convert your component scores into one 700-1,000 point score.
 This is used for all non-continuous or public-safety jobs.

-- Curved conversion - The curved conversion model is used for non-continuous public-safety jobs.
+- Curved Conversion - The curved conversion model is used for non-continuous public-safety jobs.
 Your standardized score will be calculated by taking into account the standard deviation of the entire pool of candidates, creating a statistically broad range of ranks.

-- Continuous conversion - The continuous conversion model uses the same process as the curved conversion with the added step of grouping similar scores into single ranks, known as bands.
+- Continuous Conversion - The continuous conversion model uses the same process as the curved conversion with the added step of grouping similar scores into single ranks, known as bands.